Pallavi2908/bullmq-mysql/README.md

 - Dynamic image resizing (no fixed width for all images)
 - High-quality downscaling using mks2021 kernel
 - Safe handling of network failures and retries
+- Server-Sent Events for updates on job's current status

 # Installation